gobuffalo/docs/templates/docs/db/callbacks.md

 }
 ```

-In the above example, when the connection's `Save` method is called with a `User`, the `BeforeSave` method
+In the above example, when the connection's `Save` method is called with a `User`, the `BeforeCreate` method
 will be called before writing to the database.
 The available callbacks include:

 * BeforeSave